vishvananda/wormhole/README.md

 # wormhole #

-### A namespace-aware socket-activated tunneling proxy ###
+### A smart proxy to connect docker containers ###

-Wormhole is an activated proxy daemon and an associated cli.
-It allows you to securely connect ports together on different physical machines or containers.
-This allows for interesting things like connecting to things running on localhost inside the container namespace or creating on-demand services that start when you connect to them.
+Wormhole is a namespace-aware socket-activated tunneling proxy.
+It allows you to securely connect ports together on different physical machines inside docker containers.
+This allows for interesting things like connecting services running on localhost inside the container namespace or creating on-demand services that start when you connect to them.

 ## But Why? ##

 Containers give us the opportunity to move a whole bunch of complicated distributed systems problems (orchestration, service discovery, configuration management, and security) into the communication layer.
-This can unlock the true value of containers: Standard containers actually become standard.
+They have the potential to finally give us [truly standard components](https://medium.com/@vishvananda/standard-components-not-standard-containers-c30567f23da6)

 This isn't intended to be a production solution for container relationships.
 Consider it an exploration of the above value.
 If you can create an